 - The day before their appointment, all donors are sent a reminder email that will include heightened language around ensuring they are feeling well the day of donation and asking that they not come in if they have any symptoms of illness.

-- The reminder email and a poster at registration informs donors that they are not able to donate if they have any risk factors for coronavirus, such as travel to a high risk country or close contact with a person with coronavirus in the past 28 days.
+- The reminder email and a poster at registration informs donors that they are not able to donate if they have any risk factors for coronavirus, such as close contact with a person with coronavirus in the past 28 days.

 I feel healthy, but I’m worried that I have coronavirus but am asymptomatic.
 Is it still okay to donate?

-That said, routine blood donor evaluation will prevent individuals with respiratory infections from donating.
+That said, routine blood donor evaluation will help prevent individuals with respiratory infections from donating.
 Blood donors must be healthy and have no symptoms of illness or fever on the day of donation (we take temperature on site, per our usual policy).
-In addition, we are taking extra precautions for COVID-19 and have in place deferrals for travel to a high-risk region or close contact with a confirmed COVID-19 case.
+In addition, we are taking extra precautions for COVID-19 and have in place deferrals for close contact with a confirmed COVID-19 case.

 In addition, if you ever do start to develop symptoms, we have a Post-Donation Callback Line that you can call after your donation, and we will immediately perform the appropriate follow-up.
 This goes for any illness.

-If you are not experiencing any symptoms of illness and have not had any known exposure or high-risk travel, we would love for you to come donate!
+If you are not experiencing any symptoms of illness and have not had any known exposure, we would love for you to come donate!
 We and patients in our community hospitals that need blood transfusions appreciate your willingness to donate during this difficult time for all of us.